Comp211-FA24/lab-00/README.md

 #### Vim customization

 As mentioned, vim is highly customizable.
-Specifically, vim looks for settings in a file named `.vimrc` in your home directory (`~`) (i.e., `~/.vimrc`).
+Specifically, vim looks for settings in `~/.vimrc`.
 That file contains the line `set relativenumber`, which enables the above setting.

-To turn off relative line numbering, comment that line out.
+To turn off relative line numbering, simply comment that line out.
 However, recall from [earlier](#mounted-directory-mntlearncli) that changes to `~/.vimrc` won't persist.
-So, you must edit `/mnt/learncli/.vimrc` instead.
+So, you must instead edit `/mnt/learncli/.vimrc`.
 When the container is entered, it automatically copies that file to `~/.vimrc`.

 #### File tree and EasyMotion